E.R. Burroughs page

 After Burroughs's death, enthusiasm for his books gradually waned.

-He once admitted to an interviewer: "I don't think my work is
+He once admitted to The Los Angeles Times interviewer: "I don't think my work is

 Burroughs Corporation managed to stir a new interest in the author's